 - Facial hair is considered unprofessional.

-- Jewellery on women is acceptable, however body piercings other than earrings are not common.
+- Jewelry on women is acceptable, however, body piercings other than earrings are not common.

 The Exchange of Money, Gifts, or Documents